snaka0213/Pixelator/README.md

 (In this example, the `filter_size` is assumed to be `5`.)

-2. Do color reduction processing via k-means clustering of colors which is used in the mosaic picture:
+2. Do color reduction processing via k-means clustering of colors used in the mosaic picture:

 |Mosaic| |Output|
 |---|---|---|